Jump to Content

 2:00 PM – 2:45 PM

-7B Get off the Bench!
-Time to Update Your KRIs!!!
+7B Get off the bench!
+Time to update your KRIs!!!
+Repeated in 8B

 Managers of all teams change and evolve and strive for continuous improvement.
 Now is the time to update, refresh and recalibrate the bank’s Key Risk Indicator Program.
 In this session, you’ll rethink all you know as you hear about the latest practices in updating and adding new KRIs, reviewing thresholds and tolerances, and recalibrating your KRI breach procedures.